How Can Teens Gain Weight? Facts And Tips

 Healthy weight gain and accumulating body fat are completely different things.
 If your teenage girl or boy is skinny, you would want them to gain weight, not become obese.
 So what is the difference between accumulating body fat and healthy weight gain?

-Body fat is collected when you eat foods that have sugar, carbohydrates, and trans fats.
-Fried foods, ice creams, baked foods, and soda, are a few examples of such foods.
-These foods help you accumulate body fat.
-On the other hand, healthy weight gain is about eating healthy foods such as complex carbohydrates like vegetables and grains and proteins like lean meat, fish, and eggs that give your body the balanced nutrition, energy, and calories it needs for weight gain.
+Body fat is collected when foods that have sugar, carbohydrates, and trans fats are consumed.
+Fried foods, ice creams, baked foods, and soda, are a few examples of such foods (1).
+On the other hand, healthy weight gain is about eating healthy foods such as complex carbohydrates like vegetables and grains and proteins like lean meat, fish, and eggs that give the body the balanced nutrition, energy, and calories it needs for weight gain.

-Healthy weight gain enables you to build muscle mass and strength, while body fat just occupies space and if anything, makes physical activity difficult.
-Also, muscle mass is dense and gives your body a lean look, while body fat makes it seem bloated.
+Healthy weight gain helps in building muscle mass and strength, while body fat just occupies space and if anything, makes physical activity difficult.
+Also, muscle mass is dense and gives the body a lean look, while body fat makes it seem bloated.

 Understand that weight gain is not just about the number.
 Healthy weight gain should also make your teen feel healthier, fitter, stronger, and energetic.